747-diego/Potion-Alpha-Frontend-Developer-Challenge/README.md

    - Average position size
    - PNL metrics
 3. Explore trade history
-4. Connect via social media
+4. Share a trade via X using the share icon

 > 💡 **Screenshot Suggestion**: Add a screenshot of a trader profile page